w3villa-anuj-gupta/Design_Pattern/README.md

 | Singleton   | Single instance shared system-wide | OfficeConfig | Office-wide settings |
 | Factory     | Centralized object creation | EmployeeFactory | Employee creation |
 | Observer    | Publish–subscribe notification system | AnnouncementService | Office announcements to employees |

-## Benefits of This Implementation

-- **Maintainability**: Each pattern has a clear, single responsibility
-- **Extensibility**: Easy to add new employee types or notification methods
-- **Testability**: Components can be tested in isolation
-- **Flexibility**: Configuration can be changed without modifying the core logic